hugoalh/scan-virus-ghaction/README.md

 `<Boolean = False>` Whether to record elements which found virus in the step summary.

+> [!IMPORTANT]
-> **⚠️ Important:** If there has many elements which found virus, step summary maybe get truncated and unable to display all of them.
+> If there has many elements which found virus, step summary maybe get truncated and unable to display all of them.

 ### `statistics_log`